 So where do you find a composer to bring the soundtrack for your game alive?

 Before we get stuck into answering that question I'll ask you to make a value judgement.
-Ask yourself, how important is music to the success of my game?
+Ask yourself, how important has the music been in the games that I’ve loved playing?
+And how important is the music to the future success of my game?

 The importance of great music

 If you want your title to connect with people on an emotional level then music is very important to you.
 Nothing speaks to our emotions more directly than music.
 You need only imagine something like the final scene of Blade Runner and the famous Rutger Hauer "tears in the rain" monologue without the underscore, to know that this is true.

 So if you've decided that a great soundtrack for your game is indeed vital, it's time to answer the first question, where can I find music for my game?